WC2026: How often do Favourites win World Cup Matches?

 Which Countries are not so Reliable Favourites?

-At the other end of the spectrum, a couple of names you probably wouldn't expect to be on the list are both Denmark and Italy who have poor records but it is Serbia who has the worst record as favourites.
+At the other end of the spectrum, a couple of names you probably wouldn't expect to be on the list are both Denmark and Italy, which have poor records, but it is Serbia that has the worst record as a favourite.

 Worst Five Favourites